brhoades/selenium_wrapper/doc/source/sw.utils.rst

 :Common Kwargs:
   * **timeout** (*15*) -- The amount of time, in seconds, before continuing on if the element is not found.
-Note that in some functions, such as :func:`sleepwait`, this can be fatal to the script.
+Note that in some functions, such as :py:func:`~sw.utils.sleepwait`, this can be fatal to the script.
 A timeout in sleepwait will cause the script to either kill the child process (if `die` is enabled) or return `None` which webdriver cannot interface with.
   * **lightConfirm** (*False*) -- Only checks if an element exists, does not verify if it is enabled or visible.
 This saves some CPU usage but can be dangerous in the case of a disabled web prompt.